-Pickpockets can be a problem on Lesotho's crowded buses and kombis as well so be sure to keep an eye on your bags while travelling.
+Pickpockets can be a problem on Lesotho's crowded buses and kombis as well so be sure to keep an eye on your bags while traveling.

-The subject is taboo in Lesotho society and gay men are generally secretive about their sexuality.
-Openly gay relationships or affection between same sex couples can attract aggressive and violent attention so it's best to be discrete in public.
+Openly gay relationships or affection between same sex couples can attract aggressive and violent attention, so it's best to be discrete in public.

 The Lesotho Mounted Police Service (LMPS) keep the peace across the country but limited funds and personnel mean you can't really rely on them for a rapid response.
 If you are the victim of crime you'll often have to go to a police station to report the incident or pick up an officer and bring them to the scene.

 To contact the LPMS call +266-22-317-263 or +266-5-888-1010.
 If you're calling from a landline in Lesotho you can simply dial 112.

 The prevalence of HIV and AIDS infection in Lesotho, as much as a quarter of the population is affected, means you should seek immediate medical assistance in the case of any violent attack or sexual assault.